wandb/weave/DEVELOPMENT.md

 This tells the weave API to load the frontend from the development server on port :3000.
 The dev frontend will talk to your running backdend server on port :9994.

 You can tell everything is working if the weave UI renders and you see your server print out some logs whenever you interact with weave.

+## Environment variables

+Some ops require environment variables to be set, like OPENAI_API_KEY.
+You need to set these for the server environment and your Jupyter notebook.